bobbingwide/written/README.md

 ## Change Log
+# 0.1.4
+* Changed: Improve styling with left and right padding/margins and normal font sizes #13

 # 0.1.3
 * Changed: Remove Follow me from sidebar-short.
 * Changed: Use social-links rather than sidebar-short in query-sidebar-short